-The 6 Nutrients Vegetarians and Vegan Diets May Be Missing
+The 6 Nutrients Vegetarian and Vegan Diets May Be Missing

-If you follow a meatless diet, make sure you're getting enough of these 6 key nutrients.
+If you follow a meatless diet, make sure you're getting enough of these six key nutrients.

-Incorporating more meatless meals into your diet is a great way to boost health.
-Research shows that eating more plant-based foods and less animal products can reduce the risk of heart disease, type 2 diabetes and even some cancers.
-However, whether you choose to eat this way part-time or all of the time, there are a few nutrients that need more planning to ensure you are getting enough.
-Luckily, there many whole food sources, fortified foods, and supplements to ensure you are meeting the daily nutrient requirements.
-If you follow a vegetarian or vegan diet, or plan on switching any time soon, be mindful of these 6 nutrients.
+Research has long supported that eating more plant-based foods can reduce the risk of heart disease, type 2 diabetes and even some cancers.
+However, whether you choose to eat this way part-time or all of the time, there are a few nutrients that need to be on your radar to make sure you are getting enough.
+Luckily, there are many whole-food sources, fortified foods and supplements to ensure you are meeting the daily nutrient requirements.
+If you follow a vegetarian or vegan diet, or plan on switching anytime soon, be mindful of these six nutrients.

 Iron is found in two forms, heme and non-heme iron.
 Heme iron, found predominately in meat, poultry, and fish, is well absorbed.
-Non-heme iron, found in plant foods like fruits, vegetables, grains and nuts is less well absorbed.
+Non-heme iron, found in plant foods like fruits, vegetables, grains and nuts is absorbed less efficiently.
 As plant-based diets only contain non-heme iron, vegans especially should include foods that are high in iron and include techniques that can promote iron absorption.
-These include sprouting, soaking, and fermenting as well as including a Vitamin-C rich food source with your iron-rich meal (vitamin C aids in the absorption of non-heme iron).
+These include sprouting, soaking, and fermenting as well as including a vitamin-C rich food source with your iron-rich meal (vitamin C aids in the absorption of non-heme iron).
 Plant-based sources of iron include chickpeas, lentils, tofu, whole and enriched grain products, raisins, figs, pumpkin, sunflower and sesame seeds and broccoli.
 Since too much iron from supplements can be dangerous, here is another good time to ask your doctor to test and deem if a an supplement is necessary.

 Omega-3 fatty acids provide the building blocks for the brain, nervous system, and cell membranes.
 They also help promote eye sight, skin health and have anti-inflammatory properties.
 The best sources of the most coveted EPA and DHA forms of omega-3s are fatty fish like salmon, tuna, anchovies and sardines.
 The plant-based or ALA form of omega-3s are more plentiful in the food supply but must be consumed in abundance as ALA needs to be converted to EPA and DHA in the body and the rate of conversation is low.
 Good sources of omega-3 ALA’s are found flax seeds, hemp seeds, chia seeds, walnuts, leafy greens, soybeans, and wheat germ.
 If these are not included regularly, supplementing with an algae-derived DHA/EPA supplement may be encouraged by your doctor or registered dietitian.

 Alex Caspero MA, RD, RYT is a Registered Dietitian Nutritionist and Yoga Teacher.
 She is the founder of Delish Knowledge (delishknowledge.com), a resource for healthy, whole-food vegetarian recipes.
 In her private coaching practice, she helps individuals find their “Happy Weight.”